 We’re not really talking about your religion or your belief in religion but rather how you observe the meaning of your life and your place or role in it.
 Are you able to find inner peace and meaning or do you struggle with feelings of isolation and disengagement?

-Do you take into account your present relationships—family, friends, professional—and like what you see?
-Are you happy or do your social obligations and relationships cause you stress?
+Do you take into account your present relationships — family, friends, professional — and like what you see?
+Are you happy or do your social obligations and relationships create stress?

 Consider your level of financial wellness?
 Do you live within your means?
 Are you in credit card debt?
 Do you keep a budget?

 Sexual sobriety is not a stand-alone subject.
 It’s part of the aforementioned collective practice.
-Examining other elements and seeking a “balanced portfolio” is optimal.
+Examining other elements and seeking a “balanced portfolio” is optimal for sex addiction recovery.

 Setting Goals for your Wellness Plan

 * Physical – Visit a local fitness center.
 Speak to your doctor about your weight and health.
-Pick some form of physical movement that you fit you best.
+Pick some form of physical movement that fits you best.

-*Sexual—Some people put an emphasis on the number of days of sobriety they can achieve.
+*Sexual — Some people put an emphasis on the number of days of sobriety they can achieve.
 The suggestion here is rather to set up the discipline of reading and writing and less on the metrics.
 Similar to your mental and spiritual goals, you may want to create a special place in your home that is conducive to self-reflection.
-Make it comfortable and welcoming and try to keep it on a schedule (example would be would be early morning).
+Make it comfortable and welcoming and try to keep it on a schedule (an example would be early morning).

-A balanced lifestyle will go a long way in helping you establish consistent sobriety in your recovery from compulsive sexual behavior.
+A balanced lifestyle will go a long way in helping you establish consistent sobriety in your sex addiction recovery.
+You can learn more or get started today with Neulia Compulsion Solutions.